formagGinoo/SABDatas/README.md

 TO-DO:
 - [x] Add LuaScripts
 - [X] Add Tables (CData)
-- [ ] Add BytesData
 - [X] Add Protos

-### Gonna publish all the tools to extract this resources after i add protos and bytesData
+### Gonna publish all the tools to extract this resources as soon as possible